 Of course replied Bill with a tone of concern.

-Formatting Dialogue: Adding speech marks
+Formatting Dialogue: Adding Speech Marks

 Our next rule says that all speech should be placed in speech marks.
 These can be either single (‘) or double (“), it’s your choice.
 However, keep in mind that if you use, say single (‘), you need to be using the opposite, in this case double (“) when you are reporting speech inside speech.
 I also like to use the opposite when a writer places thoughts within a text.